-Half-matched transplants widen pool of donors for leukemia and lymphomaJuly 7th, 2011 in Cancer /
+Half-matched transplants widen pool of donors for leukemia and lymphomaJuly 7, 2011 in Medicine & Health / Cancer

 Identifying a suitable donor for leukemia and lymphoma patients who need bone marrow transplants may be far easier now that results of two clinical trials show transplant results with half-matched bone marrow or umbilical cord blood are comparable to fully matched tissue, thanks in large part to the availability of effective antirejection drugs and special post-transplant chemotherapy.
 The finding means that nearly all patients in need of a transplant can find donors, according to Johns Hopkins scientists who participated in the trials.